OSInside/kiwi/doc/source/workflow.rst

   descriptions as a template.

 **My customized boot image refuses to boot.
 How to debug?**
-  An initrd created by KIWI that is based on one of the KIWI- provided boot image descriptions recognizes kernel parameters that are useful for debugging purposes, in case the image does not boot.
-These parameters may not work if the image contains a custom boot image where the kiwi boot code has been completely replaced.
+  An initrd created by KIWI that is based on one of the KIWI-provided boot image descriptions recognizes kernel parameters that are useful for debugging purposes, in case the image does not boot.
+These parameters may not work if the image contains a custom boot image where the KIWI boot code has been completely replaced.
 Some hints are described in `Boot Debugging`_ section.